Best tasting, easiest to work with cake for fondant cake recipes. My most used recipe for the base of a cake decorated with fondant.

 Fillings

-- Many people think that only buttercream is suitable for fondant cakes.
+Many people think that only buttercream is suitable for fondant cakes.
 And because most people I know are not keen on buttercream (especially the pure icing sugar-butter buttercream), they prefer not to eat any fondant cakes.

-- However, buttercream is not the only filling that you can use for fondant cakes.
+However, buttercream is not the only filling that you can use for fondant cakes.
 It is the most appropriate filling when making a tiered cake, which needs more stability, but if you are making a single-tiered or a small two-tiered cake, you can use whatever fillings you like.

-- You just have to remember that any other kind of filling (other than pure buttercream and ganache) should not be allowed to touch the fondant.
+You just have to remember that any other kind of filling (other than pure buttercream and ganache) should not be allowed to touch the fondant.
 All other fillings are too wet for the fondant and will ruin it.
 But if you separate the filling from the fondant, everything will be perfect.

 How to separate the filling from the fondant?

 The simplest method is to make a batch of pure buttercream and pipe it around the edge of the cake.
-Pour the filling inside the buttercream inclosure and voila: no ruined fondant!
+Pour the filling inside the buttercream enclosure, and voila: no ruined fondant!
 This method is particularly suitable for cakes where the filling layer is not very high.

 Another method, more suited for higher filling layers, is to separate the filling from the fondant with cake strips, which you have baked on a baking tray.
 I use this same recipe to make that flat baking tray cake.
-Here you will find detailed instructions on how to fill a fondant covered cake.
+Here, you will find detailed instructions on how to fill a fondant covered cake.

 See in the picture below how the fondant is separated from the filling through another cake layer.

-Cake fillings ideas:
+Cake fillings ideas

-Decorating the cake with fondant:
+Decorating the cake with fondant

 Best Base for Fondant Cakes